natt96z/KeyEcho/README.md

 ---

 ## 📞 Contact
 If you have any questions, suggestions, or feedback, don't hesitate to reach out!
-You can contact us through GitHub issues or via email at `youremail@example.com`.
+You can contact us through GitHub issues.
 We’re always happy to hear from users and contributors.

 ---